Are you planning a trip to Japan in July?

 Niigata

-The festival features a parade of floats and traditional performances, as well as a fireworks display.
+The festival features a parade of floats, traditional performances, and fireworks display.

 Hiroshima